huggingface/blog/sql-console.md

 **Limitations**
 - The SQL Console will work for a lot of queries, however, the memory limit is ~3GB, so it is possible to run out of memory and not be able to process the query (_Tip: try to use filters to reduce the amount of data you are querying along with `LIMIT`_).
-- While DuckDB WASM is very powerful, it is not as feature complete as a full DuckDB engine.
+- While DuckDB WASM is very powerful, it is not 1 to 1 with the DuckDB CLI.
 For example, it does not yet support the `hf://` protocol to download datasets.

 **Try it out!**